 Grand National Betting Terms | Betting Glossary

-When you’re betting online or at the track, knowing the most common Grand National betting terms can be a huge advantage when it comes to placing your bets or simply understanding what others are talking about.
-Read on for the most common words and phrases associated with Grand National betting to give yourself a head start.
+Knowing the most common Grand National betting terms can be a huge advantage when it comes to placing your bets or simply understanding what others are talking about.
+It can also be a big help with all your betting needs, if you also like a punt on the Cheltenham Festival, so read on for the most common words and phrases associated with Grand National betting to get a head start on the field.

 Grand National Betting Terms

-A huge tip that will help you on the day is to get familiar with some Grand National betting terms that you might hear at Aintree 2024.
+A huge tip that will help you on the day is to get familiar with some Grand National betting terminology that you might hear at Aintree in 2025.

 Abandoned: A race or meeting can be abandoned for a host of reasons, most commonly due to the track or weather conditions being unsuitable for racing.
 The Grand National was abandoned in 1993 after a false start went unnoticed by a number of jockeys who went on to complete the course.
 In the rare of an abandoned Grand National, you would get your stakes refunded.